 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company's primary exposure to credit risk is on its cash held in bank accounts and financial institutions.
 This risk is managed by using major banks and financial institutions that are high credit quality financial institution as determined by rating agencies.
-The Company's secondary exposure to risk is on its other receivables.
+The Company's secondary exposure to risk is on its receivables.
+The risk is minimal as receivables consist primarily of refundable government taxes.